bwdmonkey/writings/books.md

 - [x] How to Win Friends and Influence People (Carnegie, Dale)
 - [ ] How to Stop Worrying and Start Living (Carnegie, Dale)

-### A list of off-topic books or audiobooks that I have finished.
+### A list of off-topic books or audiobooks that I have finished

 - [x] The Way You Make Me Feel (Goo, Maurene)
 - [x] Emergency Contacts (Choi, Mary H.K)
+- [x] The Knife of Never Letting Go: Chaos Walking (Ness, Patrick)

-### A list of books or audiobooks that I am planning on one day.
+### A list of books or audiobooks that I am planning on one day

 - [ ] The 48 Laws of Power (Greene, Robert)
 - [ ] The Productivity Project (Bailey, Chris)